dfm/george/2.1.0/_sources/user/model.txt

 .. _model:

-Fitting a model to data with correlated noise
+Tutorial: model fitting with correlated noise
 =============================================

 In this example, we're going to simulate a common data analysis situation